cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/_index.md

 ### Expiration

 By default, the posture result remains valid until it is overwritten by new data.
-You can specify an `expiration` time using the [API](/api/operations/device-posture-rules-update-device-posture-rule).
+You can specify an `expiration` time using our [API](/api/operations/device-posture-rules-update-device-posture-rule).
+We recommend setting the expiration to be longer than the [polling frequency](#polling-frequency).

 ### Polling frequency

 #### WARP client checks

 By default, the WARP client polls the device for status changes every five minutes.
 If for some reason the new posture result does not update on Cloudflare's edge, the previous result is considered valid for 24 hours.
-You can modify the polling `schedule` using the [API](/api/operations/device-posture-rules-update-device-posture-rule).
+To modify the polling frequency, use the API to update the [`schedule`](/api/operations/device-posture-rules-update-device-posture-rule) parameter.

 #### Service provider checks

 When setting up a [service-to-service integration](/cloudflare-one/identity/devices/service-providers/), you will choose a polling frequency to determine how often Cloudflare will query the third-party API.
+To set the polling frequency via the API, use the [`interval`](/api/operations/device-posture-integrations-update-device-posture-integration) parameter.